scottwater/sampleblog/_posts/2018-04-03-a-now-i-get-it.md

 ---
 published: false
 ---
---
-title: Wat?
---

 ## Take 4

 What about the meta data?